 “University summonses/citations” are written for violations of University Traffic & Parking Regulations that are not violations of state law, including the following:

-44. Parking, stopping, or standing in a space reserved for the handicapped/disabled or at a curb cut or ramp marked in blue or signed for wheelchairs.
+Parking, stopping, or standing in a space reserved for ADA (Accessible) or at a curb cut or ramp marked in blue or signed for wheelchairs.

-45. Parking out of an individual’s designated zone, as indicated on the permit, or driving or riding in an unauthorized vehicle on a street shown in red on the map during hours of zone parking.
-Only vehicles with B, C, or M permits may drive on streets and in parking lots shown in red.
-See paragraph 19 of these regulations concerning student use of B and C permits.
+Parking out of an individual’s designated zone, as indicated on the permit, or driving or riding in an unauthorized vehicle on a street shown in red on the map during hours of zone parking.
+Only vehicles with B, C, Motorcycle permits and vehicles displaying ADA/Handicap credentials or Temporary Medical Permits may drive on streets and in parking lots shown in red.
+See paragraph 27 of these regulations concerning student use of B and C permits.
 An open gate during the hours of zone parking is not an indication that an unauthorized vehicle may legally drive through or park in the gated lot.
 A student parking illegally in a gated lot is subject to being charged with a violation of the Code of Student Conduct.

-47. Parking, stopping, or standing in a fire lane marked with a red curb or parking, stopping, or standing at a red curb designating a fire hydrant; any use, parking, or storage of a motor vehicle that would cause the University to be in violation of Fire Marshal regulations; parking in such a way as to create a hazard or restrict normal vehicular traffic or parking, e.g., parking in the travel portion of a street or the travel lane of a parking lot or an entrance to a parking lot; parking in a service drive not marked for parking; parking at a marked bus stop, in a designated loading zone, at any place marked “Tow Away,” at a yellow curb or area, in a reserved space, or in a place marked “No Parking.”
+Parking, stopping, or standing in a fire lane marked with a red curb or parking, stopping, or standing at a red curb designating a fire hydrant; any use, parking, or storage of a motor vehicle that would cause the University to be in violation of Fire Marshal regulations; parking in such a way as to create a hazard or restrict normal vehicular traffic or parking, e.g., parking in the travel portion of a street or the travel lane of a parking lot or an entrance to a parking lot; parking in a service drive not marked for parking; parking, stopping or standing in a designated crosswalk; parking, stopping or standing at accessibility ramps and curb cuts; parking at a marked bus stop, in a designated loading zone, at any place marked “Tow Away,” at a yellow curb or area, in a reserved space, or in a place marked “No Parking.”

 Payment of Disciplinary Fines